Go back to all articles

 3 min read

-Testing is required for proper performance of software.
+Testing is required for proper performance of software, including critical backend services where API performance optimization becomes essential.
 For any business it is important that the system/product doesn’t crash or fire critical errors, because prevention is always cheaper than a hot bug fix.

 As the competition in the IT sector grows, businesses need to have effective software testing tools in limited time to be profitable.
 Most top managers not only understand it, but they forecast possible expenditures if any errors could occur and try to decrease them using different tests before launch.
 All that is needed is to check all steps of development on different platforms, in all web browsers and supported operating systems.
 Sound easy but in reality is not always like this in execution.